Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 7: Acclimatization Day in Dingboche

 Another day to acclimatize and explore the stunning surroundings of Dingboche.
-You can take short hikes to nearby viewpoint, Nagartsang Hill, offering panoramic vistas of the Himalayas.
+You can take short hikes to nearby viewpoints, like Nagartsang Hill, offering panoramic vistas of the Himalayas.

 Day 8: Trek to Lobuche